New technology center coming to Tahlequah - NewsBreak

 TAHLEQUAH, Okla. — Provalus has announced the opening of its fourth technology innovation center in Tahlequah.

-Provalus will bring new jobs to the area in the form of technology and support positions, the company said.
+Provalus will bring new jobs to the area in the form of technology and support positions, the company said in a press release.
 The project is projected to have a multi-million dollar economic impact on the local community over the next five years.

 “Oklahoma and the city of Tahlequah have really embraced technology and recognize what that can mean for creating a skilled population in the region.
 Between the local talent, students graduating from the career tech center programs and NSU, we feel as though we have a community and talent pool that recognize the career path and opportunity within the tech field,” said Laura Chevalier, President of Provalus.